Skip to Main Content

 Specialist subject material

-Well-known dictionaries & encyclopaedias: [14.232] Well-known reference works, such as major dictionaries and encyclopedias, are normally cited in footnotes and omitted from the bibliography.
+Dictionaries & encyclopaedias consulted in physical formats: [14.130] Well-known reference works, like major dictionaries and encyclopedias, are normally cited in footnotes and omitted from the bibliography.
 The facts of publication are omitted, but the edition (if not the first) must be specified, as well as the date the volume was issued.

-Most other reference works are listed in footnotes and bibliography, with full publication details.
+Most other reference works are listed in footnotes and bibliography, with full publication details like any other book resource.
+See: 14.132

-For references to an alphabetically arranged work (e.g. dictionary) cite the item (not the page number) preceded by s.v. e.g. Encyclopaedia Britannica, 15th ed.
-(1980), s.v. “salvation.”
+For references to an alphabetically arranged work, cite the item (not the volume or page number) in quotation marks.
+The word "under" may be added for clarity, e.g.: 1.
+Encyclopaedia Britannica, 15th ed.
+(1980), under “salvation.”

-For continually updated resources, include a posted or revised date instead of an edition number.
-If none is available, supply an access date.
-Include time stamps for frequently updated resources e.g. Wikipedia.
+For continually updated resources, instead of an edition number include a publication date or the date of the most recent update or revision.
+If none is available, include an access date.
+Include time stamps for frequently updated resources, like Wikipedia.

 Include a URL or name of the library database as the last element of the citation.